 - Manage pricing across products, markets and customer groups, compare prices filtered by markets and customer groups, and make adjustments as needed.
 See Managing pricing.

 - Create links to entries in the product catalog using the Link tool.
 You can create links to catalog content from the rich-text editor or from a link property in the content.
 In either case, you can select a catalog entry in the link tool dialog.

 - Publish changes directly on the website, or schedule it for later publishing.

-You can access the Catalogs gadgetA small application component that is responsible for its own rendering and behavior, accessible from the dashboard or the panes in the Episerver user interface.
-A gadget can contain functionality that you can use within the gadget interface or link away to other products integrated in Episerver (for example, a direct link to CMS / Pages where you can use the classic editing view features). in the CMS and Commerce assetContent such as documents, videos, and images that can be linked to other content such as pages, blocks, and catalog entries in Commerce.s pane where you can drag catalog entries into the rich-text editor or a content area of a CMS page or block, to display and promote selected product information such as a campaign page.
+You can access the Catalogs gadgetA small application component, accessible from the Dashboard or the panes in the Episerver user interface for Episerver CMS and other Episerver products. in the CMS and Commerce assetContent such as documents, videos, and images that can be linked to other content such as pages, blocks, and catalog entries in Commerce.s pane where you can drag catalog entries into the rich-text editor or a content area of a CMS page or block, to display and promote selected product information such as a campaign page.

 You also can use the Catalogs gadget to create relationCommerce: a link that makes a product appear in more than one product category (node). links between catalog entries by dragging catalog items into the Relations tab of other catalog entries.
 See Editing and publishing catalog entries.

 To properly display product information when used in other types of content, the rendering templates must be adapted for displaying catalog content.